Newsletter: Read the latest issue

 The Kesselheim Center for Clinical Competence provides first- and second-year medical students with access to state-of-the-art patient simulators, enabling students to experience integrated medical emergency scenarios and linking those experiences with the standardized patient interactions.
 Not only will you develop important physician/patient communications skills, you will be better prepared to complete your clinical clerkships during your third and fourth years.

-No single program better exemplifies the University's commitment to our community than Score 1 for Health, which is sponsored by KCUMB and the Deron Cherry Foundation.
-Through Score 1, KCUMB medical students provide free health screenings to children in need, focusing their efforts on those underprivileged and low-income families in the urban core.
-As a first and second-year student at KCUMB, you will gain valuable clinical experience in pediatric health assessment while giving back to the community.
+No single program better exemplifies the University's commitment to our community than Score 1 for Health, which is sponsored by KCU and the Deron Cherry Foundation.
+Through Score 1, KCU medical students provide free health screenings to children in need, focusing their efforts on those underprivileged and low-income families in the urban core.
+As a first and second-year student at KCU, you will gain valuable clinical experience in pediatric health assessment while giving back to the community.
 Your participation in Score 1 for Health further complements the integrated clinical curriculum.

-Working with the Office of Community Clinical Education, students are matched with preceptors in core curriculum areas, such as family medicine, internal medicine, surgery, pediatrics, psychiatry, obstetrics/gynecology, emergency medicine and cardiology.
-As a third- and fourth-year medical student, you have the unique opportunity to complete four-week clinical clerkships at 24 core sites representing physician's offices, hospitals, or clinics across the nation.
+Working with the Office of Community Clinical Education, students are matched with preceptors in core curriculum areas, such as family medicine, internal medicine, surgery, pediatrics, psychiatry, obstetrics/gynecology and emergency medicine.
+As a third- and fourth-year medical student, you have the unique opportunity to complete clinical clerkships at 26 core sites representing physician's offices, hospitals, or clinics across the nation.
 In addition, students can complete clinical rotations in a variety of other specialties ranging from gastroenterology to neurosurgery and sports medicine to toxicology.

 1750 Independence AvenueKansas City, Mo.
 64106-14531-800-234-4847 | 816-654-7000